NSO Pops: Indigo Girls

 9. Do you have any pets?

-Yes, our German Shorthaired Pointer, Tia, is almost 3 years old.
-We rescued her when she was 1.
+Yes, our German Shorthaired Pointer, Tia, is 5 1/2 years old.
 She is my running and training partner.
 She's quite the hunter too!

 10. What is your favorite way to spend your free time?